DingXiaoH/RepVGG/README.md

 A1: Post-training quantization.
 After training and conversion, you can quantize the converted model with any post-training quantization method.
 Then you can insert a BN after each conv and finetune to recover the accuracy just like you quantize and finetune the other models.
 This is the recommended solution.

 A2: Quantization-aware training.
-During the quantization-aware training, instead of constraining the params in a single kernel (e.g., making every param in {-127, -126, .., 126, 127} for int8) for ordinary models, you should constrain the equivalent kernel (kernel3 / std3 * gamma3 + kernel1 / std1 * gamma1 + identity / std0 * gamma0).
+During the quantization-aware training, instead of constraining the params in a single kernel (e.g., making every param in {-127, -126, .., 126, 127} for int8) for ordinary models, you should constrain the equivalent kernel (get_equivalent_kernel_bias() in repvgg.py).